XOR

 - With the layer editable, select two or multiple objects.

-- In the Features tab's Feature Editing group Gallery control, click the XOR button to open the XOR dialog box.
+- In the Gallery control of the Features tab's Feature Editing group, click the XOR button to open the XOR dialog.

-- In the dialog box, specify objects to retain.
-For descriptions of the attribute processing dialog and its parameters after XOR operations, see Attribute Processing Dialog Description.
+- In the dialog, specify objects to retain.
+For parameter descriptions in attribute processing dialog after XOR operation, refer to Attribute Processing Dialog Description.

 - Click OK to complete the XOR operation.